Body

 You can email StudentOrgFinanceCenter@illinois.edu or call 217-300-8757, option 1, then 3.

-8. Why was this process implemented?
+8. Why this process ?

 9. What if our department makes purchases for student orgs using a P-Card, T-Card, iBuy, or a PO?